Avraham Rabby, blind activist who fought to enter Foreign Service, dies at 77

 In 1990, Mr. Rabby began a 17-year Foreign Service career that would include posts in Europe, Africa, South America and South Asia.
 He was a “champion for the employment of the disabled at the State Department,” said Judith E. Heumann, special adviser for disability rights at the State Department during the administration of President Barack Obama.

-Mr. Rabby, known to friends as Rami, was a native of Israel with honors degrees in French and Spanish from the University of Oxford in England and a master’s degree in business administration from the University of Chicago.
-He became a U.S. citizen in 1980, worked as a management consultant for Citibank on issues of equal rights and opportunities for the blind and tried unsuccessfully for almost a decade to join the U.S. Foreign Service.
+Mr. Rabby, known to friends as Rami, was a native of Tel Aviv with honors degrees in French and Spanish from the University of Oxford in England and a master’s degree in business administration from the University of Chicago.
+He became a U.S. citizen in 1980, worked as a management consultant for Citibank on issues of equal rights and opportunities for the blind, and tried unsuccessfully for almost a decade to join the Foreign Service.

 “It is absolutely unconscionable that the rest of the government has shown itself to be able to employ blind people constructively,” he told the Associated Press in 1988.
 “The State Department is still in the 19th century.”